Optimistic limits of colored Jones polynomials and complex volumes of hyperbolic links: Abstract

 \section{Abstract}

+{The optimistic limit is the mathematical formulation of the classical limit which is a physical method to expect the actual limit by using saddle point method of certain potential function.
+The original optimistic limit of the Kashaev invariant was formulated by Yokota, and a modified formulation was suggested by the author and others.
+The modified version was easier to handle and more combinatorial than the original one.}

-A combinatorial definition of the optimistic limit of Kashaev invariant was suggested by the author and others.
-This new definition was easy to handle and had natural geometric meaning for any hyperbolic link diagrams.
-On the other hand, it was known that the Kashaev invariant coincides with the colored Jones polynomial evaluated at a certain root of unity.
-Therefore, it is very natural to apply the defining method to the colored Jones polynomials.
+On the other hand, it was known that the Kashaev invariant coincides with the evaluation of the colored Jones polynomial at the certain root of unity. {The optimistic limit of the colored Jones polynomial was also formulated by the author and others, but it was so complicated and needed many unnatural assumptions.

-In this article, we suggest a combinatorial definition of the optimistic limit of the colored Jones polynomial and show that it determines the complex volume of a hyperbolic link.
-Furthermore, we show that this optimistic limit coincides with the optimistic limit of the Kashaev invariant modulo $4\pi^2$.
+In this article, we suggest a modified optimistic limit of the colored Jones polynomial, following the idea of the modified optimistic limit of the Kashaev invariant,} and show that it determines the complex volume of a hyperbolic link.
+Furthermore, we show that this optimistic limit coincides with the optimistic limit of the Kashaev invariant modulo $4\pi^2$. {This new version is easier to handle and more combinatorial than the old version, and has many advantages than the modified optimistic limit of the Kashaev invariant.
+Because of these advantages, several applications have already appeared and more are in preparation now.}